-Fearful of violent gangs, Denmark’s minister for Immigration, Integration and Housing, is getting tough on immigration, as ANDREW BYRNE finds out
+Fearful of violent gangs, Denmark’s minister for Immigration, Integration and Housing is getting tough on new arrivals, as ANDREW BYRNE finds out…

 In the hit Danish television political drama Borgen, the fictional prime minister Birgitte Nyborg brings Denmark’s warring politicians together in a multi-ethnic centrist coalition, rejecting anti-immigrant populists.
 Not so in real life.